 The use of transparency to reduce campaign finance corruption began early and improved in response to episodes of perceived abuses.
 The first campaign finance disclosure law, the Publicity Act of 1910, was championed by President Theodore Roosevelt and progressive reformers as an antidote to the influence of big business in politics.
 Roosevelt pressed for disclosure after his opponent in the 1904 election accused him of accepting corporate gifts intended to buy influence in the administration.
 Civic organizations such as the National Publicity Law Organization kept pressure on Congress until the law was passed.

-In 2006, Congress and regulators were still struggling to integrate into federal campaign laws changes in campaigning brought about by the Internet.
-“The rise of the Internet...changes the fundamentals of political speech,” Trevor Potter and Kirk L. Jowers concluded in an early analysis of election law and the Internet.
-By making it possible to reach large audiences with rich and customized information at little or no cost, the Internet challenges the premise of election law that controlling and disclosing funding controlls corruption.
+In 2006, Congress and regulators were still struggling to integrate into federal campaign laws changes in campaigning brought about by the internet.
+“The rise of the Internet...changes the fundamentals of political speech,” Trevor Potter and Kirk L. Jowers concluded in an early analysis of election law and the internet.
+By making it possible to reach large audiences with rich and customized information at little or no cost, the internet challenged the premise of election law that controlling and disclosing funding controlls corruption.
 “With no cost of communication, current law has nothing to measure...[and] the entire mechanism for disclosing political expenditures...is thrown into question.”
-The Internet has also created new ways to spread false or misleading information.
-Sham Web sites proliferated during the 2004 campaign, and both Republicans and Democrats routinely set up sites to post negative information about opponents.
+The internet also created new ways to spread false or misleading information.
+Sham websites proliferated during the 2004 campaign, and both Republicans and Democrats routinely set up sites to post negative information about opponents.